HomeDev GuideRecipesAPI Reference

 Use the stores

-If you are creating a new store to use across multiple components, use epi.shell.store.Registry to create and register your store in an initialization module.
-Then you can retrieve it when needed and request the wanted store.
+If you are creating a store to use across multiple components, use epi.shell.store.Registry to create and register your store in an initialization module.
+Then, you can retrieve it when needed and request the wanted store.

-When you have a store, you can initialize the view for your component and look for other areas of the application that trigger an update in the component’s view.
-For example, the following page version component requests versions for a particular page from the server and listens to any changes to update the details in the list when an edit is made to the version.
+When you have a store, you can initialize the view for your component and look for other areas of the application that trigger an update in the component's view.
+For example, the following page version component requests versions for a particular page from the server and listens to any changes to update the details in the list when you edit the version.

 var registry = dependency.resolve("epi.shell.store.Registry"),